magma/magma/docs/readmes/howtos/troubleshooting/datapath_connectivity.md

    - *NATed datapath*: Capture packets on gtp_br0 `tcpdump -eni gtp_br0 host $UE_IP`.
 If you don't see any packets, try debugging with the `dp_probe_cli.py` utility.
 This utility would show which OVS table is dropping the packet.
    - *NATed datapath*: you also need to check if packet are egressing on the SGi port.
 You can do so by running tcpdump on SGi port `tcpdump -eni $SGi_dev dst $SERVER_IP`.
-In case the packet is missing on SGi port, you have an issue with the routing.
+In case the packet is missing on the SGi port, you have an issue with the routing.
 Check the routing table and iptables rules on the AGW.
    - *Non-NAT datapath*: You also need to check if the packet is egressing on the SGi port.
 You can do so by running tcpdump on SGi port `tcpdump -eni $SGi_dev dst $SERVER_IP`.
 If you dont see any packets, try debugging with `dp_probe_cli.py` utility.
 This utility would show which OVS table is dropping the packet.